killkli/vueuseindexeddb/README.md

     removeData:function} = useIndexedDB();
 ```

-All function returns a Promise, and could be used witha async/await syntax.
+All functions return Promise, which could be used with async/await syntax.

 DBVersion and DBName can be set as the parameter of useIndexedDB(), as follows: